Takeaway in talks with potential buyers for Grubhub, says CEO Groen - NewsBreak

 Takeaway in talks with potential buyers for Grubhub, says CEO Groen

-AMSTERDAM, April 20 (Reuters) - Food delivery company Just Eat Takeaway.com (TKWY.AS) is in talks with potential buyers over a possible sale of its U.S. arm Grubhub, Chief Executive Jitse Groen said on Wednesday.
+AMSTERDAM (Reuters) - Food delivery company Just Eat Takeaway.com is in talks with potential buyers over a possible sale of its U.S. arm Grubhub, Chief Executive Jitse Groen said on Wednesday.

 Groen was speaking on a call after the company posted a first quarter trading update, in which the company said it would consider a sale, rather than a partnership of Grubhub, which it bought for $7.3 billion last year.